mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

 <!-- ### Examples -->

 # dcos edgelb template show
-Use this command to shows the load balancer configuration template for an individual pool.
+Use this command to show the load balancer configuration template for an individual pool.
 If you don't specify a pool name, the command returns information for the default template.

 The rendered `haproxy.cfg` for a pool is generated using a template named `haproxy.cfg.ctmpl`.
 It is possible for advanced users to modify and upload a custom version of this template.